-- > S.6.1: Increase existing commuter car parking areas on both sides of the rail line - > S.6.2: Formalise parking on Railway Road to cater for existing demands.
+- > S.6.1 Advocate for Transport for NSW to increase commuter car parking at the station and provide secure bicycle storage; - > S.6.2 Formalise parking on Railway Road to cater for existing demands.

-L.6.1: Ensure the Warnervale Town Centre Master Plan and Precinct 7A Structure Plan parking strategies are delivered, including providing more commuter car parking in existing and proposed train stations and adequate on-site parking for all new developments.
+➤ L.6.1 Ensure the Warnervale Town Centre Master Plan and Precinct 7A Structure Plan parking strategies are delivered, including providing more commuter car parking in existing and proposed train stations and adequate on-site parking for all new developments.